-If the analyzer is suspected of incorrect operation, always evaluate performance with zero or span gas flowing in the sample path.
+If the analyzer is suspected of incorrect operation, always evaluate performance with span gas flowing in the sample path.
 Never attempt to evaluate performance on sample gas.
 If analyzer sensitivity is questionable, use the span gas.
-For all other evaluations, use the zero gas and low range for maximum sensitivity.
+For all other evaluations, connect a zero gas and use low range for maximum sensitivity.
 The important consideration is to control as many variables as possible.
-Using cylinder-supplied gases of known hydrocarbon content eliminates the possibility of introducing an unknown variable.
+Using cylindersupplied gases of known content eliminates the possibility of introducing an unknown variable.